Boston Public Garden: 1840s to 1890s

-20th and 21st centuries
+20th century

 In the early 20th century, baby alligators were kept in a basin near the Commonwealth Avenue entrance; they were fed live rats and mice by local residents.

 A flagpole stands today on the eastern side of the garden, close to Charles Street and just south of the main entrance there.
 The original flagpole was struck by lightning and destroyed in 1918, and in 1920 the city appropriated $2,500 for construction of a new one.
 In 1982, the city granted an additional $25,000 for improvements to the flagpole.
 A circular granite bench was installed around the pole, with the work being done by the Friends of the Public Garden.

 On January 6, 1913, the City Council placed the garden, along with the Boston Common, under the direct management of the Public Grounds Department of the city.
 That department declared walking upon the grass of the Common or garden to be illegal, and arrests were made for that offense until at least the 1960s.
 Today, sitting on the grass is permitted except for specific sections of the lawn where a posted sign forbids access.

+21st century

 In 2008 an automated sprinkler system was installed at a cost of $800,000.
 Heavy foot traffic, a multitude of plant types, the garden's historical and cultural importance, and a variety of microclimates increased the complexity of the automated system.

 Originally, the Charles Street side of the Public Garden (along with the adjacent portions of Boston Common) was used as an unofficial dumping ground, due to being the lowest-lying portion of the Garden; this, along with the Garden's originally being a salt marsh, resulted in this edge of the Public Garden being "a moist stew that reeked and that was a mess to walk over, steering people to other parts of the park".
 Although plans had long been in place to regrade this portion of the Garden, the cost of moving the amount of soil necessary (approximately 9000 cuyd, weighing 14,000 ST) prevented the work from being undertaken.
 This finally changed in the summer of 1895, when the required quantity of soil was made available as a result of the excavation of the Tremont Street Subway and was used to regrade the Charles Street sides of both the Garden and the Common.

 The Public Garden is managed jointly between the Mayor's Office, The Parks Department of the City of Boston, and the non-profit Friends of the Public Garden.
 The Public Garden was added to the National Register of Historic Places in 1972 along with the adjacent Boston Common.
 It was designated a Boston Landmark by the Boston Landmarks Commission in 1977 and declared a National Historic Landmark in 1987 with its own listing on the National Register.

 The song Twilight in Boston by Jonathan Richman mentions the Garden (track in the album I, Jonathan).